oweitman/squeezelite-bluetooth/README.md

 ```

 After that new recognized devices are listed. maybe you have to wait some time. if not check the pairing mode of your device.
-If your BT-speaker is listet, note the Device-ID as follows 00:00:00:00:00:00
+If your BT-speaker is listed, note the Device-ID as follows 00:00:00:00:00:00
 Then you register your device. all 00:00:00:00:00:00 pleas replace with your device id

 ```bash